sjl421/Algorithm-And-DataStructure/README.md

-## Programming in Java
+# Programming in Java
-### Recording Personal life's Coding in Algorithms , Data Structures , etc about programming.
+## Recording Personal life's Coding in Algorithms , Data Structures , etc about programming.
+### This is My First Efficient Algorithm i get by study on mine own.
 ``` C++
    #include<bits/stdc++.h>
    using namespace std;